Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/filtering-paths.md

     RETURN { vertices: p.vertices[*]._key, edges: p.edges[*].label }
 ```

-will filter all paths where the start edge (index 0) has the attribute _theTruth_ equal to _true_.
-The resulting paths will be up to 5 items long.
+This query filters all paths where the starting edge (index 0) has the attribute `theTruth` equal to `true`.
+The resulting paths will be up to five items long

-### Filtering vertices on the path
+## Filtering Vertices on the Path

-Similar to filtering the edges on the path you can also filter the vertices:
+Similar to filtering edges, you can also filter vertices:

 ```sql
 FOR v, e, p IN 1..5 OUTBOUND 'circles/A' GRAPH 'traversalGraph'